 - In Detroit, the child poverty rate is even higher, at more than 43%.

-- Though Detroit experienced a strong economic recovery after the Great Recession, the city’s unemployment rate remained more than double the national average in 2019, and roughly 30% of working-age adults were participating in the labor force.
+- Though Detroit experienced a strong economic recovery after the Great Recession, the city’s unemployment rate remained above the national average in 2021, and only 55% of working-age adults are participating in the labor force.

 The Partnership on Economic Mobility between Poverty Solutions and the City of Detroit is a joint effort to identify and implement concrete, evidence-based strategies that significantly improve economic opportunity and reduce poverty in Detroit.